arunkumarrana/COBOL/README.md

 | Area B       | 12–72       | Executable statements and declarations       |
 | Ignored Area | 73+         | Compiler ignores content                     |

-# COBOL Program Structure

-This document explains the four main divisions of a COBOL program, along with a basic example to illustrate how each part is structured.

 ---

 ## 📌 1.
 Identification Division